amirbar/rnn.wgan/README.md

 ## Training

-To start training the CL+VL+TH model, first download the dataset, available at <http://www.statmt.org/lm-benchmark/>, and extract it in the `data` directory.
+To start training the CL+VL+TH model, first download the dataset, available at <http://www.statmt.org/lm-benchmark/>, and extract it into the `./data` directory.

 Then use the following command: